kahnpoint/kahn/README.md

 //   - toString() and fromString() - base32 string
 proto.Typed<T>

-// proto.versionedBytes is a base struct for bytes need to have a version number
+// proto.versionedBytes is a base struct for bytes that need to have a version
 // many krypto classes, such as keys, use this proto.VersionedBytes({bytes: Bytes, version?: number})